Microsoft Xbox at E3 2018: New Xbox coming, Halo Infinite, Gears 5, Fallout 76 and more

 First published June 6 at 3:22 p.m.
 PT.

-Update June 10 at 9:30 a.m.: Adds details about what we expect in terms of new Halo game, new Gears of War and rumors about a streaming service; 1:54 p.m.: Adds details from the press conference about Halo, Fallout and others.; 2:19 p.m.
-PT: Adds details about Cuphead sequel.; 3:14 p.m.
-PT: Adds details about newly announced Xbox and streaming service.
+Update June 10 at 9:30 a.m.: Adds details about what we expect in terms of new Halo game, new Gears of War and rumors about a streaming service.
+1:54 p.m.: Adds details from the press conference about Halo, Fallout and others.
+2:19 p.m.: Adds details about Cuphead sequel.
+3:14 p.m.: Adds details about newly announced Xbox and streaming service.

+Update June 11 at 12:38 a.m.: Adds details from Bethesda's press conference and interview with Microsoft exec.

 E3 2018: What to expect: All the rumors and early news from the year's biggest gaming show